Splurge is an interesting word. It means to spend money freely or extravagantly.

 Jesus’ parable of the prodigal son is a story of how a son wasted his inheritance in an immoral and unwise spending spree that left him impoverished.
 A revealing element of the story is the way his father welcomed him home.
 He basically threw out the red carpet, treating him as if he had never violated his family’s trust, welcoming him back from his long self-imposed absence.
 The son left without so much as a “thank you” and returned in disgrace, but his dad did not hold that against him.
 He splurged on his son by throwing him a feast and restoring to him his rights and privileges as a son.
 This act of merciful kindness irritated and offended the elder son, who did not understand this type of extravagance.

 God is very much like the father in the parable.
-He splurged on us by sending his only begotten Son to planet earth to die on behalf of his avowed enemies.
+He splurged on us by sending his only begotten Son to die on behalf of his enemies.

 God could not have given a more expensive gift to a more undeserving and ungrateful people!

-God’s nature is that he splurges on his loved ones.
+God’s nature is that he chooses to splurge on his loved ones.

 Would you be surprised if God gave you something extravagant?
 Not I.